 \section{Abstract}

 How can we analyze quantum correlations in large and noisy systems without quantum state tomography?
 An established method is to measure total angular momenta and employ the so-called spin-squeezing inequalities based on their expectations and variances.
-This allows to detect metrologically useful entanglement, but efficient strategies for estimating such non-linear quantities have yet to be determined.
-In this paper, we focus on the measurement of spin-squeezing inequalities in multi-qubit systems.
-We show that spin-squeezing inequalities can not only be evaluated by measurements of the total angular momentum but also by two-qubit correlations, either involving all pair correlations or randomly chosen pair correlations.
+This allows detection of metrologically useful entanglement, but efficient strategies for estimating such nonlinear quantities have yet to be determined.
+In this paper we show that spin-squeezing inequalities can not only be evaluated by measurements of the total angular momentum but also by two-qubit correlations, either involving all pair correlations or randomly chosen pair correlations.
 Then we analyze the estimation errors of our approaches in terms of a hypothesis test.
-For this purpose, we discuss how error bounds can be derived for non-linear estimators with the help of their variances, characterizing the probability of falsely detecting a separable state as entangled.
-Our methods can be applied for the statistical treatment of other non-linear parameters of quantum states.
+For this purpose, we discuss how error bounds can be derived for nonlinear estimators with the help of their variances, characterizing the probability of falsely detecting a separable state as entangled.
+We focus on the spin-squeezing inequalities in multiqubit systems.
+Our methods, however, can also be applied to spin-squeezing inequalities for qudits or for the statistical treatment of other nonlinear parameters of quantum states.